rosiekeszek/hairhaus-website-22/README.md

 Contact page added

-Add google map to contact page
+Google map added to contact page

+Commented out the Scheduling link in the navbar, scheduling will be on the Services page